 Proof of Immunization

 Proof of immunization for 2 measles, mumps and rubella (MMR) is required for all students.
 MMR immunizations must have been given after January 1, 1968 and after the students 1st birthday.
 Please contact the Office of Admissions, Records, and Registration for more questions at 870-972-2031 or visit their How to Apply webpage.

 Immunization Record Copies

 Copies of your immunization records are acceptable as long as they are signed by the clinician or have a school or clinic stamp on the copy.
-If you have had a name change, make sure the name under which you have registered at ASU is on the information you submit.
+If you have had a name change, make sure the name under which you have registered at A-State is on the information you submit.

 Immunizations at the Student Health Center

 The Mumps, Measles, and Rubella (MMR) - 2 doses required.

-Hepatitis B vaccination - This vaccine is not necessary for admission, but is mandatory for certain programs of study.
-The SHC offers Twinrix, which is a vaccine against both hepatitis A and hepatitis B. Twinrix is administered over three doses.
-The first injection is given at the initial visit, the second is given one month (31days) from initial shot, and the third is given five months (155 days) from the second shot for a total of a 6 month schedule.
-Students 18 years or younger may go to the Health Department on Washington Ave.
-Call (870) 933-4585 for an appointment.
+Hepatitis B Vaccination - This vaccine is not required for admission, but may be required for certain programs of study. .
+The vaccine is administered over three doses.
+The first injection is given at the initial visit, the second is given one month from initial shot, and the third is given five months from the second shot for a total of a 6 month schedule.
+Students 18 years or younger may go to the Craighead County Health Department, call (870) 933-4585 for an appointment.